Travelling from Schiphol Airport (Amsterdam) to Groningen

 Public transport (buses) in Groningen

 Participants of ADASS2019 will get free transportation in Groningen city buses!
 More information about this will follow.
+Free bus transportation will not be provided for IVOA meeting participants since this meeting is in the Groningen city centre.

 How to reach Martini Plaza